 Valparaiso is home to Porter County Regional Airport.
 From this strategic location, in the heart of Porter County, it's less than one hour Northwest to Chicago, or Northeast to South Bend by ground transportation.
 Open 365 days a year, the Porter County Regional Airport is home for more than 144 general aviation aircraft.
 These aircraft range in size from small one passenger propeller driven aircraft, to large corporate jets.

-- Northwest Indiana's finest all weather business and general aviation airports with an FAA estimate of 35,100 (1997) landings and departures per year
+- Northwest Indiana's finest all weather business and general aviation airports with an INDOT estimate of 66,805 (2019) landings and departures per year

 - Located outside the Chicago Class B air space which allows for easy arrivals and departures

 - Full radar coverage supplied by both South Bend Approach and Chicago Center